wowrj/rjzhu.github.io/content/authors/admin/_index.md

     url: https://www.ecnu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
 bio: I'm an undergraduate student of Chemistry at the school of chemistry and molecular engineering in ECNU.
-My research interests include using computational methods to explore biological and chemical systems and protein drug binding pocket information.
+My research interests include using computational methods to explore chemical systems.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+#  - Artificial Intelligence
   - Computational Chemistry
   - Coarse-grained Modeling
   - Computer-Aided Drug Design